-- 1. D.21-06-035 Order Paragraph 13 directed PG&E to file Tier 3 Advice Letters for procurement approval and cost recovery for MTR Contracts, except for utility-owned resources and pumped storage projects, where full applications are required. - PG&E's share of the MTR procurement requirements under D.21-06-035 and D.23-02-040 is 400 MW online by August 1, 2023; 1,201 MW online by June 1, 2024; 300 MW online by June 1, 2025; 388 MW online by June 1, 2026; 388 MW online by June 1, 2027; and 400 MW of long lead time resources by June 1, 2028. - 3.
-On May 21, 2025, PG&E filed AL 7602-E seeking approval of one 15-year MTR Contract to help PG&E meet its MTR requirements. - 4.
-The MTR Contract is a long-term resource adequacy agreement with energy settlement for 80 MW of capacity from the Pastoria Power Bank Project. - 5.
-PG&E's methodology used to evaluate the bids in the competitive solicitation that resulted in the MTR Contract presented in PG&E AL 7602-E is reasonable. - 6.
-The MTR Contract presented in PG&E AL 7602-E is reasonable based on the robust competitive solicitation and bid evaluation methodology. - 7.
-PG&E's request in AL 7602-E to allocate the benefits and costs of the MTR Contract to applicable customers via the 2023 vintage balancing accounts is reasonable.
+- 1. D.21-06-035 Order Paragraph 13 directed PG&E to file Tier 3 Advice Letters for procurement approval and cost recovery for MTR Contracts, except for utility-owned resources and pumped storage projects, where full applications are required. - 2.
+PG&E's share of the MTR procurement requirements under D.21-06-035 and D.23-02-040 is 400 MW online by August 1, 2023; 1,201 MW online by June 1, 2024; 300 MW online by June 1, 2025; 388 MW online by June 1, 2026; 388 MW online by June 1, 2027; and 400 MW of long lead time resources by June 1, 2028. - 3.
+On November 4, 2024, PG&E filed AL 7420-E seeking approval of two 15-year MTR Contracts to help PG&E meet its MTR requirements. - 4.
+The MTR Contracts are long term resource adequacy agreements with energy settlement for 400 MW of capacity from the Marici Battery Energy Storage Project and 100 MW of capacity from the San Gabriel IV Battery Energy Storage Project. - 5.
+PG&E's methodology used to evaluate the bids in the competitive solicitation that resulted in the MTR Contracts presented in PG&E AL 7420-E is reasonable. - 6.
+The MTR Contracts presented in PG&E AL 7420-E are reasonable based on the robust competitive solicitation and bid evaluation methodology.

+7. PG&E's request in AL 7420-E to allocate the benefits and costs of the MTR Contract to applicable customers via the Power Charge Indifference Adjustment (PCIA) 2021 and 2023 vintage balancing accounts is reasonable.

-THEREFORE, IT IS ORDERED THAT:
+THEREFORE IT IS ORDERED THAT:

-1. The request of Pacific Gas and Electric Company for approval of the Pastoria Power Bank Project mid-term reliability contract and related costs, as requested in Advice Letter 7602-E, is approved.
+1. The request of Pacific Gas and Electric Company for approval of the Marici Battery Energy Storage Project and San Gabriel Battery Energy Storage Project mid-term reliability contracts and related costs, as requested in Advice Letter 7420-E, is approved.